… or it will take a while to figure it out

 This one is a short post about keycap adventures again 😀

 I’ve been trying to resolve this keycaps issue without the use of semi-transparent paint that I’ve originally discovered some years ago while covering the first Extreme Refurbishing post.
-I am glad that this method is now widely used by other folks of the retro community but still I feel that there is more to be done in that matter.
+I am glad that this method is now widely used by other folks in the retro community but still I feel that there is more to be done in that matter.

 I’ve covered one of my ideas in one of my blog posts before and I’ve failed there.
 However, I don’t give up that easily, so I’ve bought (yeah, I know I didn’t end up fully making a machine out of it … but I just had to know if the idea works) a dedicated machine for vacuum forming and started research from scratch.